MLZ is a cooperation between:

 Insrumentscheme J-NSE Insrumentscheme J-NSE

 The neutron spin echo technique uses the neutron spin as an indicator of the individual velocity change the neutron undergoes when scattered by the sample.
-Due to usage of the spins as individual timekeepers for each neutron the instrument accepts a broad wavelength band (incoming velocity spread) while at the same time maintaining sensitivity to the individual scattering induced velocity changes down to 10-5.
-However the information is carried by the spins as intensity modulation proportional to the cosine of a precession angle difference.
-Thus the measured signal is the intermediate scattering function, i.e. the cosine transform S(Q,τ) of the scattering function S(Q, ω) for small velocity (i.e. energy) changes and a symmetric scattering function.
+Due to the usage of the spins as individual timekeepers for each neutron, the instrument accepts a broad wavelength band (incoming velocity spread) while at the same time maintaining sensitivity to the individual scattering-induced velocity changes down to 10-5.
+However, the information is carried by the spins as intensity modulation proportional to the cosine of a precession angle difference.
+Thus, the measured signal is the intermediate scattering function, i.e. the cosine transform S(Q,τ) of the scattering function S(Q, ω) for small velocity (i.e. energy) changes and a symmetric scattering function.
 All spin manipulations only serve to establish this special type of velocity analysis.
-For details see “Neutron Spin Echo”, ed.
-F. Mezei, Lecture Notes in Physics, Vol. 128, Springer Verlag, Heidelberg, 1980.
+[1]

-In a major upgrade in 2017, the instrument has been equipped with superconducting main precession coils which increased the achievable field integral by a factor of 3 compared to the previously used normal conducting copper coils.
-The field shape of the main solenoids has been optimised in order to guarantee the required field homogeneity of the different neutron paths passing through the instrument thereby extending the regime with acceptable field integral homogeneity by a factor of 2.5 compared to the previous coils.
+In a major upgrade in 2017 (J-NSEPHOENIX’), the instrument was equipped with superconducting main precession coils which increased the achievable field integral by a factor of 3 compared to the previously used normal conducting copper coils.
+The field shape of the main solenoids has been optimised to guarantee the required field homogeneity of the different neutron paths passing through the instrument, thereby extending the regime with acceptable field integral homogeneity by a factor of 2.5 compared to the previous coils.

-The spin echo spectrometer J-NSE is especially suited for the investigation of slow (~ 1 to 100 ns) relaxation processes.
-Typical problems from the fields of “soft matter” and glass transition are:
+J-NSE is especially suited for investigating slow (~ 1 to 100 ns) relaxation processes.
+Typical problems from the fields of soft matter and glass transition are:

 • Thermal fluctuations of surfactant membranes in microemulsions